-David’s experience includes inter partes review proceedings before the Patent Trial and Appeal Board, trademark opposition and cancellation proceedings before the United States Trademark Trial and Appeal Board, proceedings under the Uniform Domain Name Dispute Resolution Policy, advertising disputes before the National Advertising Division of the Advertising Self-Regulatory Council and arbitration proceedings before the American Arbitration Association.
+David's case experience includes representing businesses during inter partes review proceedings before the Patent Trial and Appeal Board, trademark opposition and cancellation proceedings before the United States Trademark Trial and Appeal Board, proceedings under the Uniform Domain Name Dispute Resolution Policy, and arbitration proceedings before the American Arbitration Association.

-David is a registered patent attorney with the United States Patent and Trademark Office and has prosecuted patent, trademark, and copyright applications.
+David is a registered patent attorney and has prosecuted patent, trademark, and copyright applications.
 He has counseled clients regarding intellectual property portfolio development and strategy, and has experience in licensing, business transactions, due diligence, and clearance, infringement, validity, and patentability analyses.
-David’s technical and case experience includes computer, internet, mechanical, electrical, heat transfer, fluid dynamics, communications, financial and power systems, as well as software, firearms, food processing devices, insulation and medical devices.

-David regularly contributes to Snell & Wilmer’s IP litigation blog, SWIPlit.com.
+David manages and regularly contributes to Snell & Wilmer’s IP litigation blog, SWIPlit.com.

 Duke University School of Law (J.D., 2006)